legluondunet/MyLittleLutrisScripts/Heretic - Shadow of the Serpent Riders/README.md

 # Heretic - Shadow of the Serpent Riders - Wine - Brutal Heretic RPG + HD3D mods
 ### Description:
-Play "HERETIC - Shadow of the Serpent Riders"  STEAM or GOG version on Linux!
+Play "HERETIC - Shadow of the Serpent Riders" on Linux!
 ### Technical notes:
 - Using Brutal Heretic RPG (V2) + HD Pack & 3D Models + Maps Redux
 - During install, you will need to provide "HERETIC.WAD" file from any "HERETIC - Shadow of the Serpent Riders" GOG or Steam install